mauriziocescon/ng-playground/readme.md

 ```

 ## Backward compatibility
-Still can use the legacy concepts for composition:
+Still can use legacy concepts for composition:
 ```ts
 import { component, input } from '@angular/core';